KeeeX/jpegfix/README.md

 Usage
 -----
-The CLI tool have can be used to process individual images.
+The CLI tool can be used to process individual images.
 There is a built-in help, but the most useful command is:

 ```bash